 Lyme disease is the most common tick-borne illness in North America and Europe.
 Lyme disease is caused by the bacterium Borrelia burgdorferi.
 Deer ticks, which feed on the blood of animals and humans, can harbor the bacteria and spread it when feeding.

 You're more likely to get Lyme disease if you live or spend time in grassy and heavily wooded areas where ticks carrying the disease thrive.
 It's important to take common-sense precautions in areas where Lyme disease is prevalent.

 If you're treated with appropriate antibiotics in the early stages of the disease, you're likely to recover completely.
 In later stages, response to treatment may be slower, but the majority of people with Lyme disease recover completely with appropriate treatment.

-The signs and symptoms of Lyme disease are variable, usually involving more than one system.
+The signs and symptoms of Lyme disease vary and usually affect more than one system.
 The skin, joints and nervous system are affected most often.
-In general, Lyme disease can cause:

 When to see a doctor